Stemettes makes a positive contribution to a strong and safe community and recognises the right of every individual to stay safe.

 Professional boundaries are what define the limits of a relationship between a support worker and a client.
 They are a set of standards we agree to uphold that allows this necessary and often close relationship to exist while ensuring the correct detachment is kept in place.

 Stemettes expects staff to protect the professional integrity of themselves and the organisation.
+We expect the same of volunteers.
 Examples of behaviours which should be considered include:

 - Use of abusive language